Looking for something? Search Away?

 Trekking Poles

 The Mountainsmith Halite 7075 are my first pair of trekking poles.
-The updated version is built with aluminum and is collapsible to 16”.
+The updated version is built with aluminium and is collapsible to 16”.
 The wrist straps and the EVA handles are comfortable, even with gloves.
 Being a newbie, I really appreciated the YouTube video on how to adjust your poles.
 All Mountainsmith products come with the Forged for Life Guarantee, the official Mountainsmith lifetime warranty.
 Used more than not, I found them helpful on the descent with the uneven rocks and stairs.

 Socks

 I first learned of this company a few years ago, but if you are a regular to the outdoors then, you should not be a stranger to Darn Tough Vermont socks.
 Available in different heights and cushions (I went for midweight), the socks are guaranteed for life.
 Conveniently available in multipacks, like the Women’s Hiker Cushion Quiver 3-Pack.
 They kept my feet warm in the frigid cold nights and dry during the day.
 For half the trek, I wore the Arc’teryx Merino Wool Lightweight ¾ Crew Sock.
-I was pleasantly surprised about how well they fit well in our hiking shoes, the support given and how well they wash.
+I was pleasantly surprised about how well they fit in our hiking shoes, the support given and how well they wash.

 Headwear

-It was after the second day when I decided it was time to start wearing some head protection.
+It was after the second day that I decided it was time to start wearing some head protection.
 On colder days, I would wear The Reflective Lid by Smartwool.
 Made from Merino wool, it also has an interior headband liner which helps wick away the sweat.
 On warmer days, I wore the Arc’teryx RHO LTW BEANIE which had a lighter weave and accented my Rab down jacket well.
 After taking a few warm showers and then having to retreat in the freezing cold to get back to the room, I started to wear The Smartwool Thermal Merino Reversible Headband to bed.
 It was great to keep my damp hair at bay and my ears warm.

 Gloves